UQ-BIOL3014/Practical1/README.rst

 Python programming
 ------------------

-This practical familiarises you with the key elements of the python programming language.
-Both understanding and writing python code is fundamental for understanding BIOL3014/BINF7000 practicals, projects and lectures.
+This practical familiarises you with the key elements of the Python programming language.
+Both understanding and writing Python code is fundamental for understanding BIOL3014/BINF7000 practicals, projects and lectures.
+We have included the UQ Bioinformatics `Python Guide` if you are new to programming and/or Python.

 Instructions